Information about the Paid Parental Leave scheme for parents

 About the scheme

-Under the Paid Parental Leave scheme, eligible working parents can get government funded pay when they take time off work to care for a new child.
+Under the Paid Parental Leave scheme, eligible working parents can get government funded pay when they take time off work to care for a newborn or recently adopted child.
 They may receive up to 18 weeks of Parental Leave Pay or 2 weeks of Dad and Partner Pay.
-Full time, part time, casual, seasonal, contract and self-employed workers may be eligible.
+Full time, part time, casual, seasonal, contract and self employed workers may be eligible.

-Parental Leave Pay is paid to the child’s primary carer and eligible parents may get up to 18 weeks’ pay based on the rate of the National Minimum Wage.
-They must be on paid or unpaid leave or not working from the time they become their child’s primary carer until the end of their Paid Parental Leave period.
+Parental Leave Pay is paid to the child’s primary carer.
+Eligible parents may get up to 18 weeks of pay based on the rate of the national minimum wage.
+They must be on paid or unpaid leave, or not working from the time they become their child’s primary carer until the end of their Paid Parental Leave period.
 In most cases, employers provide Parental Leave Pay to their eligible employees.
-The government provides the necessary Paid Parental Leave funds to employers first.
+The government provides the necessary Paid Parental Leave funds to employers.

 As an employer, you must provide Parental Leave Pay to an eligible employee who:

 - has a newborn or recently adopted child

 - has worked for you for at least 12 months before the expected date of birth or adoption